Application Call: Ida V. Hall and George Kohfeldt Endowed Scholarship in Southwestern Studies

 The Ida V. Hall and George Kohfeldt Endowed Scholarship to Southwestern Studies is intended to assist students whose studies focus on the Native American Southwest.
 The $500 scholarship is intended to help qualified students defray their expenses at UTA.
 Eligible students will be in Southwestern Studies and/or the numerous related disciplines, including, but not limited to, history, anthropology, political science, art, music, geography, Spanish, English, art history, and the history of cartography.

 For more information about this scholarship, please contact the Center at Box 19497, UTA, Arlington, 76019-0497, (817) 272-3997, or email: firstname.lastname@example.org.

-Deadline: Completed application materials must be mailed to Dr. Riding-In and postmarked by May 1, 2015.
+Deadline: Completed application materials must be submitted in Scholarshop by May 15, 2017.

 - Two letters of recommendation:

 - A letter of support from a member of the Native Community

 - A letter of support from a teacher (For graduating high school applicants, this would be a high school teacher; for college students a college faculty member.)